Sharp Brains: Brain Fitness and Cognitive Health News

 Brain training games: Do they work?
 This piece explores the world of computerized brain training software: Who uses them?
 Are they worth the expense?
 You can also check out Sharpbrains Program Evaluation checklist to learn about the 10 questions to ask when choosing a brain fitness program.

 Protect your brain: The new issue for athletes.
-Learn more about ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing), the computerized clinical report which is quickly becoming the norm for high schools and colleges Read the rest of this entry »
+Learn more about ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing), the computerized clinical report which is quickly becoming the norm for high schools and colleges [Read more…] about Brain Training News Digest

 Update: Does Cognitive Training Work?